dmbarbour/glas/docs/GlasNamespaces.md

 Support for globals is familiar and can improve concision when integrating components with their environments.
 Similar to conventional 'imports' of libraries, we could load and define the same globals many times, leveraging the ability to merge identical definitions.
 We would only need to resolve actual conflicts.
 That said, I'm not convinced this is a feature I want to encourage for glas systems.

-## Tentative Extensions
+## Potential Extensions

-### Copy Operation
+### Copy Operation?
+Tentative.

 It is feasible to introduce a copy (cp) operator analogous to the namespace (ns) operator:

         cp:NSOp     # copy then manipulate tacit namespace

 In this case, we would apply the given NSOp to a *copy* of the tacit namespace, then merge the final definitions.
-If the operation does nothing, the copied definitions would unify with themselves.
+If the operation does nothing, the copied definitions would unify.
 Often, the operation will rename or move the copied namespace to a fresh Prefix.

 However, I lack a clear use case for copy.
 Instead, we develop a library of resuable namespace components and mixins at the glas module layer.
 Reuse of components is effectively 'copy' at an earlier stage.
 Before I introduce copy, I should seek non-contrived scenarios where reuse is awkward.

-### Mapping over Definitions
+### Mapping over Definitions?
+Tentative.

 Currently, our only operation that touches definitions is link (ln).
-But it might be useful to introduce another operation to support integration between abstract assembly languages.
-An initial proposal:

-        ap:DefOp    # apply

-This would apply function DefOp to every definition in the tacit namespace.
-We might also (or instead) want a variation similar to 'tl' that is scoped to an NSOp.
-DefOp could be expressed as a name of a function that we'll apply to each definition.
-Or perhaps itself as abstract assembly that will wrap the definition (i.e. `DefOp ++ [Def]`).

-I currently lack a clear use case.
-The feature is potentially relevant for sandboxing of abstract assembly.
-But there are ways to support sandboxing that don't rely on this, such as designing the AST to include appropriate hooks.
+I'm contemplating an extension that would modify definitions in some way, e.g. to apply a function to every definition in a namespace, or perhaps more similar to a translation.

+I've decided to hold off on this feature because I don't have a clear use case.
+It might potentially be useful for 'sandboxing' definitions.
+But it might prove more convenient and precise to simply design an AST with hooks to be sandboxing friendly.

-### Conditional Definitions
+### Conditional Definitions?
+Rejected.

-It isn't difficult to introduce or implement operators for conditional expression of namespaces.
-For example, we could introduce:

-        de:(List of Prefix)         # def exists
-        dn:(List of Prefix)         # def not-exists
-        br:(NSOp, (NSOp, NSOp))     # branch

-In this case, `br:(TryOp, (ThenOp, ElseOp))` should have a try-then-else behavior.
-We first evaluate `TryOp`.
-If that doesn't fail, we evaluate `ThenOp`, otherwise we backtrack and evaluate `ElseOp`.
-The 'de' operation would fail if the tacit namespace does not contain a definition under every given Prefix.
-The 'dn' operation would fail if the tacit namespace contains a definition under any given Prefix.
-The 'df' operation would fail if it results in an ambiguous definition.

-Although we can easily support conditional expressions, I'd vastly prefer to avoid them.
-I feel they significantly complicate reasoning about the namespace.
-Without conditions, introduction of definitions is effectively unordered, i.e. we don't need to consider where an abstract method is defined.
-Conditions add a lot of ordering constraints.

-*Aside:* Even without conditional expression at the namespace layer, it is entirely feasible to support 'ifdef' at the definition layer.
-This can provide a simple basis for default definitions, for example.
+It is feasible to extend namespaces with conditional definitions, i.e. some equivalent of 'ifdef' that depends only on the set of defined names.
+But this complicates local reasoning about the namespace, making the order of definitions relevant.
+I'd prefer to avoid it.
+That said, we can still support an 'ifdef' within definitions.
+All use cases I've found can be solved by moving this to the definition layer.

-### Annotated Operations
+### Annotated Operations?
+Rejected.

-We could support ad-hoc annotations on an NSOp (e.g. `an:(NSOp, Annotation)`).
-But the use case seems relatively weak.
-The simplicity and guaranteed termination of namespace computation reduces need for tooling.
-One potentially useful thing I can do with annotations is hint at memoization, but I believe simple heuristics would serve as well.

-Unless I find a stronger use-case, I think I'll skip annotations at this layer.
-We can still represent annotations using naming conventions (associated definitions, such as type annotations) and dedicated abstract assembly nodes.
+It is feasible to introduce an NSOp for annotations, but I don't see any need for it.
+The simplicity and guaranteed termination when evaluating NSOp reduces need for annotations to control, precisely optimize, or debug the intermediate states.
+Annotations are instead represented within definition or namespace layers.

-### Lists
+### Lists?
+Other Layers.

-We could model lists as namespace components that define 'head' and 'tail', where 'tail' is either empty or another list.
+We can model lists as namespace components that define 'head' and 'tail', where 'tail' is either empty or another list.
 Access to to the third element in the list would be `.tail.tail.head`.
-This allows us to continue using our prefix-oriented operations, e.g. we can 'append' two lists by adding a sufficient `(.tail)^N` prefix to all elements of one list before merging definitions.
-For performance, we might compress long sequences of `.tail` in names.

-However, list offsets are unstable compared to symbolic names.
-It isn't very useful to reference the 'third' element in context of potential insertions or deletions.
-To effectively leverage lists, we'll need namespace operators that know about lists and manipulate them collectively, e.g. to map or fold over lists, and to append lists without knowing their lengths.
-Each element would also need a stable name for binding application state to a database.

-It isn't clear to me that the potential benefit from lists is worth the added complexity to leverage them effectively.
-At least for now, I'll not make any special effort to support lists.
+An underlying data representation can feasibly compress long bitstring paths such as `(.tail)^N`.

+That said, modeling lists in at the namespace layer seems awkward.
+We cannot locally reason about list size for purpose of indexing or overriding individual elements.
+In most use cases, it seems better to represent the list in the definition layer, then use overrides to incrementally extend or rewrite the list.